After sighting a few dark and tatty examples I saw this conveniently clean and pale W-201 yesterday. Where’s quality hiding?

 Yesterday I moaned about the 2017 BMW 5 (G30) series’ lack of presence.
 It is, as many have pointed out, quite similar to the 2011 BMW 5-series (F10).
 How similar?
 How different?

 The image above summarises the main findings.
 The process of redesigning a car has means and it has ends.
-The means are the physical forms and the ends are what those forms are intended to achieve.
-If I had been really rigorous I would have simply noted the physical nature (the means) of the change and left the commentary (about the ends) to this part, that is comments about what I think the changes are for.
+The means are the physical forms and the ends are what those forms are intended to Continue reading “Let’s Do It Like Last Time”

 This isn’t much of a Photo for Saturday** more of blue car by the side of the road.
 What is it?